Medical Marijuana and Arthritis: A Solution for the Pain

 In a 2019 study of 1059 patients with arthritis, 46% of those surveyed had been prescribed CBD for rheumatoid arthritis.
 Other common conditions treated with CBD included osteoarthritis, fibromyalgia, and psoriatic arthritis.

-Why is CBD considered so effective?
+Why is CBD considered so effective for arthritis pain?

-Both CBD and THC, the active ingredients in marijuana are known to treat inflammation.
+Both CBD and THC, the active ingredients in marijuana, are known to treat inflammation.
 But research has also shown that cannabinoid receptors in human bone can heal bone tissue.
 Which means medical marijuana can actually regenerate bone growth.

 Many animal studies have shown promising results for using CBD to treat arthritic pain.
 Cannabidiol studies have shown it effective for controlling canine arthritis.
 Studies have also found it useful for relieving arthritis pain in rats.

 Is medical marijuana good for arthritis for humans?
 In human patients who have used CBD for arthritis, many have reported pain relief.
 Medical cannabis has also helped them with both anxiety and helped to improve sleep.
 Studies from around the world have shown excellent preliminary results, and research is ongoing.

 To date, there are no serious documented concerns about using CBD in moderate doses.
 However, it may interact with other arthritis medications.
 Always talk to your doctor before trying medical marijuana or any other drug.
 If you would like to speak to a state-certified Medical Marijuana Doctor, consider booking an appointment with us today.